 Please, wherever possible walk, jog, cycle or use public transport when attending the event.
 If you do have to drive, please consider car-sharing to reduce our impact on both the environment and other park users.
 Please also watch out for other park users when arriving and leaving.
 Parking may be limited so try to arrive early.

-The Hoblingwell parkrun is a fun, free event organised by volunteers for the benefit of everyone.
-We wish to make the run as safe as possible, so runners, spectators and helpers are asked to take care about the following:
+Hoblingwell parkrun is a fun, free event organised by volunteers for the benefit of everyone.
+We wish to make the event as safe as possible, so participants, spectators and helpers are asked to take care about the following:

 - Please be considerate to the park and other park users at all times.

 - Children under the age of eleven must be accompanied (within arm's reach) throughout the run by a parent, guardian or appropriate adult of the parent's choice.

 - Please arrive by foot, by pedal-power or by public transport if you can - your efforts help to reduce our impact on the park and the planet.

 - Please consider volunteering to help occasionally - this event survives only because of your generosity - please visit the volunteer page for more information.